Barclays takes $77 million hit from British and U.S. fines

-LONDON/NEW YORK British bank Barclays (BARC.L) was hit with a combined $77 million (46.96 million pounds) in fines from British and U.S. regulators on Tuesday as the lender continues to be dogged by problems from its past.
+LONDON/NEW YORK Barclays was hit with a combined $77 million in fines from British and U.S. regulators on Tuesday as the lender continues to be dogged by problems from its past.

-Barclays was fined 38 million pounds by Britain's Financial Conduct Authority (FCA) for exposing customers to unnecessary risks by failing to ensure that client assets were properly safeguarded and adequate records kept.

 Hours later it was hit with a $15 million fine from the U.S. Securities and Exchange Commission (SEC) for lax internal compliance processes after its takeover of the U.S. operations of Lehman Brothers in September 2008.